 The Davidson Academy is affiliated with the Davidson Institute for Talent Development, a national nonprofit dedicated to supporting profoundly gifted young people.

 For Davidson Academy tour dates and other important links, please visit the Davidson Academy Getting Started page.
+To contact the Davidson Academy, please visit the Academy's Contact Us page.

 Started in 1999, the Davidson Institute for Talent Development is a 501(c)3 private operating foundation.
 Our mission is to recognize, nurture and support profoundly intelligent young people ages 18 and under, and to provide opportunities for them to develop their talents to make a positive difference.